bigskysoftware/htmx/www/content/attributes/hx-include.md

 title = "hx-include"
 +++

 The `hx-include` attribute allows you to include additional element values in an AJAX request.

-The value of this attribute is a CSS query selector of the element or elements to include in the query.
+The value of this attribute is an extended CSS selector that matches the elements whose values should be included in the request.
+See [Extended CSS Syntax](@/extended-css.md) for more details.

 Here is an example that includes a separate input value: